celestiaorg/docs/docs/community/modular-fellows.md

 The program is targeted for creative engineers who possess a strong understanding of modular blockchains and have a track record of building.
-Please share links to any relevant engineering work on github and written content that demonstrates your understanding of modular chains.
+Please share links to any relevant engineering work on github and written content that demonstrates your understanding of modular chains. -->

-## Contact

-For any questions, reach out to Nader Dabit via email nader@celestia.org or Telegram @naderdabit.